-The information in the record indicates that MERC estimates its costs to upgrade the distribution system will be \$44 million.
+- The OAG argued that MERC did not provide an estimate of the distribution costs for a more moderate interstate capacity solution. - The information in the record indicates that MERC estimates its costs to upgrade 132. the distribution system will be \$44 million.
 But there is no information about how much distribution upgrades would have cost if MERC had proceeded with a more moderate Rochester Project.
 If the Company were planning to increase natural gas capacity by 20,000 Dth/day, instead of 45,000 Dth/day, it is entirely possible that the cost of upgrading the distribution system to accept the new capacity would be similarly reduced.
-But MERC has not provided any information of that nature.

-This is also problematic because the particular configuration of the distribution system led MERC to reject several bids.
-For example, Mr. Sexton testified that NNG Proposal 2.2 and 2.3 were rejected because they did not deliver incremental capacity to the correct TBSs at the correct pressures.123 As such, they did not "conform to the RFP requirements, did not meet operational requirements, and [were] not evaluated further."124 But, as Ms. Lyle agreed, the distribution upgrades the Company plans to build will allow the Company to "move [the gas] wherever [MERC] need[s] it," once the interconnection is complete.125 The facts in the record indicate that the planned distribution upgrades would allow MERC to accept gas anywhere on the system and move it where it was needed, but that MERC still rejected at least one proposal because it would not bring gas to the right place.
+But MERC has not provided any information of that nature. - The particular configuration of the distribution system led MERC to reject several bids.
+For example, Mr. Sexton testified that NNG Proposal 2.2 and 2.3 were rejected because they did not deliver incremental capacity to the correct TBSs at the correct pressures.
+98 As such, they did not "conform to the RFP requirements, did not meet operational requirements, and [were] not evaluated further."
+But, as Ms. Lyle agreed, the distribution upgrades the Company plans to build will allow the Company to "move [the gas] wherever [MERC] need[s] it," once the interconnection is complete.
+100 - The facts in the record indicate that the planned distribution upgrades would allow MERC to accept gas anywhere on the system and move it where it was needed, but that MERC still rejected at least one proposal because it would not bring gas to the right place. - 135.
+It is likely that each of the proposals for the Rochester Project would have required a different distribution configuration.
+It is also likely that MERC could have chosen different investments to upgrade the distribution system in the Rochester area.
+But MERC has either not conducted any analysis on the different options, or has declined to provide it in this case.
+As a result, it is not possible to determine whether any of the different interstate pipeline proposals could have been selected to minimize distribution costs.

-120 Ex.
-19, at 18 (Sexton Rebuttal).
+98 Ex.
+19, at 11 (Sexton Direct).

-121 Id.

-122 Ex.
-7, at 5 (Lyle Direct).
+99 Ex.
+19, at 11 (Sexton Direct).